arminms/g3p/docs/03_animating_plots.md

 (g3p_display)=
 ## Using `g3p::display()` in a loop

 `g3p::display()` function has an optional 2{sup}`nd` argument for choosing if the previous output should be cleared or not.
 It's on by default, meaning if we don't provide it, the new plot will replace the previous one.
 We can use this feature to create a dynamic animation effect.
-The are two downsides for this approach:
+There are two downsides for this approach:

-- It can only be used in _Jupyter notebooks_.
+- It can only be used in _Jupyter Notebooks_.
 For instance, on a static web page like this you have to click on the floating power button as shown in the [](#thebe) box.
 - It cannot be played in an endless loop.

 That being said, here's the same sine wave animation implemented using `g3p::display()` in a loop: